How Long Does Buspar (Buspirone) Stay in Your System?

 For those with IBS-D (diarrhea predominant), the diet typically improves bowel movement consistency and reduces urgency.
 IBS-C (constipation predominant) patients may need additional fiber from low-FODMAP sources during the elimination phase to maintain regularity.

 The low FODMAP diet demonstrates higher success rates than generic "IBS diets" that simply recommend avoiding spicy foods or increasing fiber intake.
-While the dash diet focuses on heart health through specific food combinations, the low FODMAP approach targets digestive symptoms through precise carbohydrate restriction.
+While the DASH diet focuses on heart health through low-salt food combinations, the low FODMAP approach targets digestive symptoms through avoidance of foods that worsen symptoms.

 Unlike permanent gluten-free diets for non-celiac IBS patients, the low FODMAP approach allows most people to reintroduce many restricted foods after identifying their specific triggers.
 This flexibility makes long-term adherence more realistic and socially manageable.